Sourdough Chocolate Chip Brownies

 What if I don't have cornstarch?

 I use cornstarch in eggless brownies to give them more chewiness.
 If you don’t have cornstarch you can use tapioca starch or Irish moss powder instead.
-If you don’t have either of those, you can leave it out and you can still make the recipe, but it’s better if you add it in as it makes the brownies chewier in texture!
+If you don’t have either of those, you can leave it out and you can still make the recipe, but it’s better if you add it in as it makes the brownies chewier in texture as there are no eggs!

 What if I don't have sourdough discard?

 No problem!
 If you don’t have sourdough discard, you can still make this easy eggless brownie recipe.
-In a separate bowl, mix together 28 grams (scant 1/4 cup) organic all purpose flour plus 2 tablespoons water.
+In a separate bowl, mix together 28 grams all purpose flour and 28 grams water.
 This will provide the same amount of sourdough discard; you just won’t have the sourdough flavor.

 These brownies are soft and chewy, so be sure to store them in an airtight container so they don’t dry out.
 You can also freeze them if you would like as well.